This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

-- Personal Budgeting Services do not have to be a member of a free external dispute resolution (EDR) scheme, such as the Credit and Investments Ombudsman (CIO) or Financial Ombudsman Service (FOS).
-In contrast, other financial services companies must be members of an EDR..
-EDR schemes provide an important consumer protection role, as it provides you a free way to resolve disputes fairly.
-Some Personal Budgeting Services may voluntarily be a member of EDR, but they could stop their membership at any time as it is not mandatory.
+- Personal Budgeting Services do not have to be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA).
+In contrast, other financial services companies must be members of AFCA.
+EDR schemes provide an important consumer protection role, a free way to resolve disputes fairly.
+Some Personal Budgeting Services may voluntarily be a member of AFCA, but they could stop their membership at any time as it is not mandatory.
 What this means is if things go bad, you may have limited options to resolve any dispute.

 - Personal Budgeting Services will hold and manage your money – without any regulatory oversight.
 This is concerning, as there are no rules about whether your assets are separated from the businesses’ assets.
 This can cause difficulties if a third party sues the Personal Budgeting Service and wants to gain access to funds they hold, or if the Personal Budgeting Service becomes insolvent.